Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

-This way, you have a level there where you can enter and define your risk if you were wrong (which is just the lows of the bull flag).
+In this way of trading high volatility, you have a level there where you can enter and define your risk if you were wrong (which is just the lows of the bull flag).

-By trading from key levels, by letting the market consolidate first, you could better manage your risk in such high volatility environment.
+By trading from key levels, by letting the market consolidate first, you could better manage your risk in such high volatility trading environment.

 5. You can stay out of the markets

 You don’t have to force the trade in market conditions that you’re not comfortable with.
 You don’t have to force the trade when you don’t know what you’re doing.
-You don’t have to force a trade in a high volatility market environment.
+You don’t have to force a trade in a high volatility trading environment.

 Stay on cash, let the dust settle and when things become clearer to you, then you can look to trade the markets again.
 The market will still be around the next 5 or 10 years.

-Don’t lose it all during this high volatility environment because you think you need to do something about such market conditions because that’s bullshit.
+Don’t lose it all during this high volatility trading environment because you think you need to do something about such market conditions because that’s bullshit.
 No position is a position itself.

 Ignore what’s going on out there, the media, the social media, and how much money people are making.
 Those are irrelevant to you.
 Those are noise to you.
 If you don’t know what’s going on now, stay on to cash because cash is also a position itself.

 If you want to discover more on how to use volatility in trading and volatility trading strategies, then check out The Average True Range Indicator Strategy Guide.

 Stay safe my friend, and I’ll talk to you soon.